Read these rules again prior to each event. This is a dynamic document and it will change periodically.

 11. Digital Photographs

 a.
-Most bonuses will be designated Photo Bonuses.
+Most bonuses will be photo bonuses.
 Photographs must be digital.
 Polaroid or print photography will not be accepted unless specified in the Rally Book.
-In order to earn points for a photo bonus, riders must take a photograph depicting the bonus along with their Rally Flag (unless directly stated in the Rally Book description of that particular bonus that the Rally Flag is not required).

 b.
 The following requirements will be met, without exception, for digital cameras/devices: